Please Don’t Call Me “Witchy”

 Some ritual components of early service magic such as Saxon and Gaelic charms, crossed over into popular practice and I will undoubtedly mention them at times.
 It’s worth pointing out though that this took many forms.
 Some practitioners chose to associate their magic with the Fae while others asked for the blessing of St. Brighid or a Christian deity and those people’s beliefs should also be respected.

 Irish and Scottish Gaelic charms were an enchanting mishmash of pagan and Christian beliefs and I truly prefer to see them left in their original form.
+I see no reason to muck around with making those “witchy” when there has already been an unseemly amount of “re-paganization” of things that were more than likely never pagan, to begin with.
 Take the following blessing from Mackenzie’s Gaelic Incantations (1868):

 Gu’m beannaicheadh Dia mo shùil,